Samuel Eleazar Kronenberg

 Samuel Eleazer Kronenberg (né Lejzor Hirszowicz Kronenberg; 1773–1826) was a Polish-Jewish banker and industrialist.
 The son of Hirsz Kronenberg, he was also a brother of Anna Maria Kronenberżanka Breslauerowa (1781-1853).

 Originally from Wyszogród, he later moved to Warsaw and founded the S. L. Kronenberg Bank.
 He had thirteen children with his wife, Tekla Teresa (née Lewyanka) Kronenberżyna (1775-1848).
 Eight of their children, including five sons, survived.

 Among the surviving sons was Leopold Stanisław Kronenberg (1812-1878), who became a Crypto-Jewish Calvinist in order to maintain economic security.
-Leopold and at least two of the other sons became bankers and important figures in Polish politics, and several of his children married into other aristocratic families.
+Leopold and several other siblings became bankers and important figures in Polish politics, and several of his children married into other aristocratic families and banking families, including the Bloch family.